openpracticelibrary/openpracticelibrary/src/pages/practice/lego-labs.md

 mobiusTag: foundation
 icon: /images/productcon_legolabs_010.png
-whatIs: Legos inspire creativity and nostalgia, they also offer a great building block (no pun intended) for experimentation.
+whatIs: Legos inspire creativity and nostalgia, they also offer a great building block (no pun intended 😜 ) for experimentation.
 This workshop is for large or small groups of people to experiment with software processes and is especially helpful in gaining buy-in for new ways of working.
 The session touches upon human-centered design, lean product development and agile delivery.